NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 When you substitute s=300 Mm into Newtonian physics, energy and mass become the same thing.
 A kg is 89.9 Peta J or 25 Tera watt hrs.
 This might take 186k miles to absorb.

-Note: In AE’s e=mc^2, c^2 is just a conversion factor, ergs to grams.
-The speed of light, c=1 after all.
+Note: In AEs' famous "e=mc^2", c^2 is just a conversion factor, ergs to grams.
+The speed of light, c=1, 1 squared is still 1.

 Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion Nagasaki’s per hr.
 (yotta = trillion trillion)